Trump takes credit for 1 million jobs. Not true

 "Before we discuss the Paris Accord, I'd like to begin with an update on our tremendous, absolutely tremendous economic progress since Election Day on November 8th.
 The economy has started to come back and very, very rapidly.
 We've added $3.3 trillion in stock market value to our economy and more than a million private sector jobs."

 Notice that Trump specifically said "private sector jobs," a term that excludes government jobs at the local, state or federal level.
 CNNMoney's Trump Jobs Tracker gives the president credit for 522,000 jobs so far.
 That's because we're counting both private and public jobs.

-The latest government report on American jobs comes out Friday morning.
-It will show how many jobs the economy added in May.
-Trump gets an early look at the report, but it's highly unlikely that it shows half a million more jobs.
-The U.S. economy has been adding around 180,000 jobs a month for the past year.

 So where in the world does Trump get his 1 million figure?

-Notice that he implies he should get kudos for any job added since Election Day.
-The U.S. has added just over 1 million private sector jobs since October, but it is a huge stretch to take credit for jobs added while President Obama was still in office and his policies were in place.

-Hiring under Trump is actually a tad slower than what the U.S. experienced under Obama early last year -- long before it was clear Trump would win the election.
+Gary Cohn, Trump's top economic adviser, says the statistic comes from the ADP employment report.
+In other words, the the White House is ignoring its own government report.

+"I'm standing by that if you add up the ADP numbers, you would get to the number the president put in his speech today," Cohn told CNN's Wolf Blitzer.

-The other way Trump could possibly come up with 1 million jobs added is by looking at the ADP employment report.
-That report came out Thursday -- the day of Trump's speech -- and it only measures private sector jobs.
+The latest ADP report came out Thursday -- the day of Trump's speech -- and it only measures private sector jobs.
+It shows 1.2 million private sector jobs added since the start of the year.
+But there are two big catches.

 Related: There is no coal jobs boom